alekshura/SourceConfig/README.md

     }
 }
 ```
-`AppSettings` is taken from the filename, `Compentio.SourceConfig.App` is taken from place, where configuration file exsts.
+`AppSettings` is taken from the filename, `Compentio.SourceConfig.App` namespace is inherited configuration file directory (here, `appsettings.json` is in app root directory,
+thus main app namespace is used).

 If there are few `appsettings` files used for different environments, e.g. `appsettings.development.json` or `appsettings.production.json`
 they are merged into one generated class.
 Merge is based on first prefix in filename - here `appsettings`.